restforce/restforce/README.md

 object with nested children—in a single API call.
 Up to 25 requests may be included in a single composite.

-Note that `GET` is not yet implemented for this API.

 ```ruby
 # build up an array of requests: